kimayasarin15/manuscript/README.md

-MPS CD Typography & Interaction Project 1
-A response to 'Ten Footnotes to a Manifesto' by Michael Bierut My first website for the class
+A response to 'Ten Footnotes to a Manifesto' by Michael Bierut My first website for Typography & Interaction MPS CD 25-26